PC-GAIN: Pseudo-label Conditional Generative Adversarial Imputation Networks for Incomplete Data: Experiments

 We shall compare PC-GAIN with a range of baseline methods, including Autoencoder \cite{Gondara2017}, EM \cite{Garica-Laencina2010}, MissForest \cite{Buhlmann2012}, MICE \cite{Buuren2011} and GAIN \cite{Yoon2018}.
 Among them, MissForest and MICE belong to classical benchmark discriminative models, while Autoencoder, EM and GAIN are generative methods.
 To make a fair comparison of PC-GAIN and GAIN, we adopt the same generative adversarial network architecture as \cite{Yoon2018}.
-In our PC-GAIN, we take a three-layer fully connected network with ReLU activation as the auxiliary classifier.
-For the UCI datasets, we apply the $ K $-means clustering algorithm \cite{Arthur2006} on the original imputation results, while for the MNIST dataset, we cluster the latent feature space of the generator.

-We apply 5-cross validations in our experiments.
+We take 5-cross validation in our experiments.
 Each experiment is repeated ten times and the average performance is reported.

 Unless stated otherwise, the performance of each model is evaluated under a 50\% missing rate, the weight parameters in \eqref{PCGAINObj} are chosen as $ \alpha=200 $ and $ \beta=20 $, and the number of clusters $ K =5 $.
-We use $ \lambda= 0.2 $ for two bigger datasets: Letter and News, and $ \lambda= 0.4 $ for others.
+We use $ \lambda= 0.2 $ for three bigger datasets: Credit, Letter and News, and $ \lambda= 0.4 $ for others.

+In our PC-GAIN, the auxiliary classifier is a three-layer fully connected neural network (NN) using ReLU activation.
+The number of neurons in each hidden layer is the same as the input dimension of the data.
+We apply the KMeans++ clustering \cite{Arthur2007} on the original imputation results of the UCI data, while for the MNIST dataset, we apply KMeans++ to cluster the latent feature space of the generator.